 Be honest about how much time you are willing to devote to regular grooming.
 Even if you intend to take your dog to be professionally groomed, some amount of grooming should be happening on a weekly basis at home.
 For heavy-coated breeds, daily grooming may be required to keep their coat in good condition.

 All dogs are expensive when you factor in high-quality food, veterinary care, toys, and training, but some breeds are more expensive because of their size (large dog medication, food, and supplies are always more expensive than the equivalent for small dogs), or because the breed may be predisposed to certain health conditions that are expensive to treat.

 Know the Breed

 Confused about what dog might be the right fit for your home?
 The AKC’s Dog Breed Selector can be a helpful way to learn about different breeds and find options that might be a good fit for your family.
 You can even compare up to five breeds of dogs side-by-side to see how they are different and similar.

 Once you’ve narrowed down some breeds that you are interested in, closely read breed standards.
 Pay special attention to aspects of care like grooming requirements, temperament, and energy levels to make sure that the breeds you are interested in match your lifestyle.

 Talk to Experts

-In a normal year, I would encourage anyone who is uncertain about what breed is right for them to find a local AKC dog show to attend.
-Dog shows offer a unique opportunity to not only see dogs of various breeds in action, but also a great way to meet people involved with those breeds.
-Because of COVID-19, and most shows being canceled or closed to spectators, that isn’t really an option.
-That said, dog shows on TV are a wonderful opportunity to stay safe at home, but also learn a little bit about many AKC recognized breeds, and get a clearer picture about what these dogs are like.
-You can watch past dog shows on-demand at any time on AKC.tv.
+Dog shows offer a unique opportunity to not only see dogs of various breeds in action, but they’re also a great way to meet people involved with those breeds.
+Watching dog shows on TV is also a wonderful opportunity to learn a little bit about many AKC-recognized breeds and get a clearer picture of what these dogs are like.
+Attend a dog show as a spectator or watch past dog shows on-demand at any time on AKC.tv.